koba04/minimum-spa-boilerplate/README.md

 # A minimum single page application template

 This is a minimum single page application template.

-This is built by some useful libraries.
+This template includes these features.

+* Writing code by ES6+.
+* Running unit test on browser
+* Autobuild
+* Livereload

 ## library

 * React.js
-    * for buiding UI.
+    * For buiding UI.
     * http://facebook.github.io/react/
 * Babel
-    * for using ES6+ features and transpile JSX.
+    * For using ES6+ features and compiling JSX.
     * https://babeljs.io/
 * Browserify + watchify
-    * for transform Babel and power-assert.
+    * Browserify is for transforming by Babel and power-assert.
-    * watchify is used autobuild and transforming more faster.
+    * Watchify is used for auto build and increase transforming more faster.
     * http://browserify.org/
 * Karma
-    * for test runner.
+    * For test runner.
     * http://karma-runner.github.io/
 * BrowserSync
-    * for static server and livereload.
+    * For static server and livereload.
     * http://www.browsersync.io/

 ## How to use